Uncovering how parents really cook — and how Tesco could help them

-Role: Project lead and consultancy side project manager
+Role: Project lead and consultancy side project manager — approach, strategy, client relationship, hands-on research and design delivery

-Core team: Me, Livework mid-level Service Designer, Tesco Agile delivery manager
+Core team: Me, Livework mid-level service designer, Tesco agile delivery manager

 Context

-£103 millions increase in sales
+£103 millions

-Parents with kids aged 2 to 10
+Parents with kids aged 2 to 10:

 Shadowing in-store